 Rashidi Ellis and

-Jaron Ennis nearly said 'to hell with this press conference' two years ago.
+Jaron Ennis nearly said "to hell with this press conference" two years ago.

-The two had heated words for each other before they fought on the Gervonta Davis-Hector Garcia undercard in Washington D.C on January 7, 2023.
-There was an overall belief that the pair would face off next.
 It was a simple scenario for both men to follow.
-Ennis needed to take care of business against Karen Chukhadzhian, which he did via unanimous decision, while Ellis needed to beat Roiman Villa, which he didn't.
+Ennis needed to take care of business against Karen Chukhadzhian, which he did via unanimous decision, while Ellis needed to beat Roiman Villa.
+He didn't.

-Despite coming up short that night, Ellis (26-1, 17 KOs) would love to revisit a showdown with 'Boots' Ennis.
+Despite coming up short that night, Ellis (26-1, 17 KOs) would love to revisit a showdown with "Boots" Ennis.

-The Ring, IBF, and WBA welterweight straps are in Ennis’ possession but the Philly star is hoping to grab two more.
+The Ring, IBF, and WBA welterweight straps are in Ennis’ possession, but the Philly star is hoping to grab two more.

 Recently,

-Eimantas Stanionis had the uphill task of trying to dethrone Ennis but that proved fruitless.
+Eimantas Stanionis had the uphill task of trying to dethrone Ennis, but that proved fruitless.
 Now that his stock has reached an all-time high, Ellis is sitting back and observing the landscape.
 He’s scheduled to face a yet-to-be-determined opponent on June 21 and wants to use his momentum to get back on Ennis’ radar.

 Ultimately, there’s still enough disdain between them to move forward with a fight that fans may care about.
 If or when that fight does happen, Ellis knows one thing and one thing only.